ZangievM/tester/README.md

-# tester
+# Tester
-Crossplatform client for launching tests on Android devices
+### Crossplatform client for launching tests on Android devices